Dongying

-Dongying (东营 (東營, Dōngyíng)), a prefecture-level city, lies on the northern (Bohai Sea) coast of Shandong province, People's Republic of China.
+Dongying (东营 (東營, Dōngyíng)), is a prefecture-level city on the northern (Bohai Sea) coast of Shandong province, People's Republic of China.
 As of the 2020 census, 2,193,518 people resided within its administrative area of 7923.26 km2 and 1,188,656 in the built-up area made up of Dongying and Kenli districts.
-Dongying is home to the Shengli Oilfield which after the Daqing oilfield is the second largest oilfield in China.
+Dongying is home to the Shengli Oilfield, which after the Daqing oilfield is the second largest oilfield in China.

 Administration

 The prefecture-level city of Dongying administers five county-level divisions, including three districts and two counties: